amakarj/BE_WorkoutApp/README.md

 # Workout application

 **This repository is created for the backend of our workout app.
+The project is for Mobile Programming course of Häme University of Applied Sciences.**

+Team:

 ## Description